-On this day in 1861, Lincoln imposes the first federal income tax by signing the Revenue Act.
+On August 5, 1861, President Lincoln imposes the first federal income tax by signing the Revenue Act.
 Strapped for cash with which to pursue the Civil War, Lincoln and Congress agreed to impose a 3 percent tax on annual incomes over $800.

 As early as March 1861, Lincoln had begun to take stock of the federal government’s ability to wage war against the South.
 He sent letters to cabinet members Edward Bates, Gideon Welles and Salmon Chase requesting their opinions as to whether or not the president had the constitutional authority to “collect [such] duties.”
 According to documents housed and interpreted by the Library of Congress, Lincoln was particularly concerned about maintaining federal authority over collecting revenue from ports along the southeastern seaboard, which he worried, might fall under the control of the Confederacy.